 Dependencies

-Used when the Parameterization parameter is set to Power-law.
+Used if the Parameterization parameter is set to Power-law.